Operation of a Drug Factory

 - Go over the weight of the drugs as claimed by the Police and check any testing methods used.

 - In “drug factory” allegations it is often the case that simply because the Police charged you with the crime does not mean that the State has sufficient evidence to prove each and every element of the crime of “operating a drug factory” beyond a reasonable doubt at trial.

 Contact a Stamford Criminal Defense Attorney Today!Let Us Fight Your Operating a Drug Factory Case!

 We also offer you a free initial case consultation.
-We have 25 years of experience defending drug crimes allegations throughout the State of Connecticut.
+We have more than 30 years of experience defending drug crimes allegations throughout the State of Connecticut.
 Having an experienced drug and narcotics crimes attorney fighting on your side can give you the best possible opportunity to have your drug factory case dismissed or reduced down to a lesser charge.

 If you have been arrested for operation of a drug factory of any drug crime in Bridgeport, Norwalk, Fairfield, Stamford, New Canaan , Greenwich, Darien, Wilton , Cos Cob, Westport, Weston, and throughout the County of Fairfield do not hesitate to contact the Law Offices of Allan F. Friedman.
 Our rates are reasonable and we offer payments plans as needed.
 Call Attorney Friedman at (203) 357-5555 to schedule your free initial consultation we are available 24/7.
 Or you can contact us online for a prompt response.